sfar2001/quntum_testings/README.md

 ## 🔗 Unified Navigation

-All tools are linked by a modern, responsive navigation bar for seamless switching between simulations and calculators. check the Project NOW!!! ==> https://inspiring-praline-f198cd.netlify.app/quntum.html
+All tools are linked by a modern, responsive navigation bar for seamless switching between simulations and calculators—including the new Bloch Sphere visualization.

+Check the Project NOW!!! ==> https://inspiring-praline-f198cd.netlify.app/quntum.html (All tools, including Bloch Sphere, are available from the navigation bar)

 ---